What Exactly Is Baby-Led Weaning?: The Basics of BLW

 So, what exactly is baby-led weaning?!

-So instead of parents spoon-feeding their infant a banana puree, they would instead offer soft, ripe spears of banana to their baby for them to pick up and eat on their own.
-The key is that the food is soft, easy to grasp, and carefully cut into an appropriate size to prevent choking.
+The important thing to note is that the food must be soft, easy to grasp, and cut into an appropriate size to prevent choking.
 If you need a visual example, check out the photo below!

 How Do I Start Baby-Led Weaning?

 If you decide that you want to give baby-led weaning a try – here are some important things to keep in mind when you get started.
-I know I sound like a broken record, but make sure you discuss this with your baby’s healthcare provider before getting started.
+I know I sound like a broken record, but make sure you discuss this with your baby’s pediatrician before getting started.

 - Set up a safe eating environment.
 Use a high chair that allows your baby to sit upright with good support.
-Avoid distractions (like TVs or tablets) and stay close while they eat.
+Avoid distractions (like TVs or tablets) and observe closely while they eat.

 - Offer one or two foods at a time.
-Offer new foods one at a time, at least a few days apart.
+Offer new foods one at a time, at least 2-3 days apart.
+Some sources say that this is outdated advice, but honestly I still recommend this to be on the safe side.

 - Let your baby lead.
-Avoid placing food directly in their mouth.
-Place it on their tray or plate and let them grasp it themselves – with constant adult supervision.
-It’s important to remember that they won’t actually eat much of the food.
-They may just play with the food and that’s okay too!
+Avoid putting food directly in their mouth.
+Place it on their tray or plate and let them grasp it themselves – with constant supervision.
+It’s important to remember that your baby likely won’t actually eat much of the food, which is okay!
+Most of it may end up on the floor, table, on their face, or all over their clothes!
+The primary goal is for them to try new textures and tastes.
+Breastmilk or formula is still the main source of nutrition at this age.

 - Watch for gagging.
 Adult supervision is crucial whether you’re feeding purees, table foods, or finger foods.
 Gagging is part of the learning process on how to eat solids.
 Choking is rare when foods are properly prepared and supervision is consistent.
 However, it is extremely dangerous and something to monitor closely for.